 Hydraulic systems must store fluid under high pressure.
-Three kinds of hazards exist: burns from the hot, high pressure spray of fluid; bruises, cuts or abrasions from flailing hydraulic lines; and injection of fluid into the skin.
-Safe hydraulic system performance requires general maintenance.
-Proper coupling of high and low pressure hydraulic components and pressure relief valves are important safety measures.
+Three kinds of hazards exist: burns from the hot, high-pressure spray of fluid; bruises, cuts, or abrasions from flailing hydraulic lines; and injection of fluid into the skin.
+Hydraulic systems safety and performance requires general maintenance.
+Proper coupling of high and low-pressure hydraulic components and pressure relief valves are important safety measures.

 Hydraulic systems are popular on many types of agricultural equipment because they reduce the need for complex mechanical linkages and allow remote control of numerous operations.
 Hydraulic systems are used to lift implements, such as plows; to change the position of implement components, such as a combine header or bulldozer blade; to operate remote hydraulic motors; and to assist steering and braking.